Herding Instinct Testing

 Instinct Test Information and Forms

-December 2020.
-Please download all forms (except for the sample flyer & registration form) to replace any you may have saved from previous tests.
+Sponsors, you should download all forms (except for the sample flyer & registration form) to be sure you have the latest ones.

 Forms.
-There are minor revisions to improve instructions for the judges; no-pass definitions are more clearly visible on the HIC test form and are again defined in the judge’s instruction sheet.
-Sponsors are asked to have a judge read and sign the judge’s instruction sheet every time they judge an event and to return that sheet along with the other paperwork to the HIC secretary at completion of the event.
+There are minor revisions to improve instructions for the judges; no-pass definitions are in bold font on the judge’s test form and those are also defined in the judge’s instruction sheet.

 Learn About Instinct Testing